Transandine Railway: Beginning and development

 The Transandean railway could transport only limited amounts of cargo.
 The original passenger wagons were made of lightweight construction to keep the dead weight to a minimum.
 Accidents due to derailing of the trains were not uncommon.
 Trains would get stuck in snowbanks and passengers would be stranded, sometimes for days.
 Due to the limitations on freight and passenger-carrying capacity, and later due to competition from motor vehicle transport, along with the dangers and relative discomfort as well as slow movement of the trains, the Transandine railway was never a commercial success.

 During tensions between Chile and Argentina in 1977–78 due to the Beagle conflict, all international railway use of the Transandine Railway was suspended.
 Fearing an invasion from Argentina that could take advantage of the railway, the Chilean military prepared to destroy key sections of the Transandine.
 However, road traffic including buses, automobiles, and similar vehicles was conducted through the railway's "Cumbre" tunnel: since the railway tunnel was not wide enough for two-way vehicle transit, groups of vehicles were controlled and ran alternately from the Chilean and Argentine sides of the tunnel.
-With the relative normalization of relations between the two countries, railway passenger service through the tunnel was resumed for a short period ending in 1979.
-The last freight train using the tunnel was in 1984.
+With the relative normalization of relations between the two countries, railway passenger service through the tunnel resumed for a short period ending in 1979.
+The last freight train used the tunnel in 1984.